ErinFinnegan/AdobeApplication/3_ThoughtsOnHandlingDeveloperFeedback.md

 ## Scenario 2
 > We did a quick gut check, and yikes: a certain set of APIs are down.
 Similar tweets are starting to flow in.

+In my seven years of technical support at NYU I've learned:
+- Customers/users/students want to feel heard and cared for
+- Don't be afraid to apologize

 We should have a queue of responses on hand for this sort of scenario as well.
 I think it's important to have management pre-approve the template for tweets to be used in both scenarios, as well as agree upon the general plan of action for both scenarios.

 - You're right, some of our APIs are down at the moment.
 We're working on the problem now.